StoneT2000/BattleHack20-Tournament-Runner/README.md

 npm install
 ```

-Make sure to install `ts-node` by running the falling
+Make sure to install `ts-node` by running the following

 ```
 npm install -g ts-node